Why Quality Early Education is Key to a Child's Future Success thumbnail

 Academic Achievement

-• Are better prepared for kindergarten
+• You'll be better prepared to start kindergarten

 • More likely to pursue higher educational goals